 Climbing east from the Oakland and Berkeley urban area, California 24 traverses the Berkeley Hills through the Caldecott Tunnel.
 The four-bore tunnel under Sibley Volcanic Regional Preserve and Grizzley Peak Boulevard accommodates eight overall lanes.

-Key opening dates for the California 24 freeway:
+Key opening dates for the SR 24 freeway:

 - First and Second Bores of the Caldecott Tunnel (originally known as Broadway Low Level Tunnel) - December 5, 1937

 - Interstates 580 / 980 to MacArthur Boulevard - July 23, 1969

 - MacArthur Boulevard to Golden Gate Avenue - December 15, 1969

 - Golden Gate Avenue to California 13 - May, 15, 1970